refactoror/SelBlocks/README.md

 # SelBlocks 2

 SelBlocks is a language extension for Selenese that works on both the Selenium IDE and Selenium standalone server.
 It allows intelligent, data driven, tests to be recorded and composed in Selenium IDE, then run on any browser supported by Selenium server.
 With SelBlocks there is no need to translate the tests into another language at all!
-Experience web application testing and automation that so easy a child could do it.
+Experience web application testing and automation that's so easy a child could do it.
 Seriously, we've taught kids how to use this.

 > My eight year old nephew's eyes got huge when he said *"You mean I can click __all__ the buttons?"* and I told him yes.
 Then showed him how to do it.
 > -- Kastor